duynttran/ConsoleDeals/README.md

 3. Run flask server via terminal command:

     > flask run

+   NOTE: You should be in the same directory as app.py

 4. CTRL + Left Click resulting URL in console or navigate to: